knthompson26/Age-sex-GAD7-PHQ9-GLAD/README.md

 Age-sex-GAD7-PHQ9-GLAD

 # Code for manuscript "Age and sex-related variability in the presentation of anxiety and depression symptoms in the GLAD Study"
-## Authors: Katherine N Thompson, Christopher Hübel, Rosa Cheeseman ...
+## Authors: Katherine N Thompson ...
 Gerome Breen, Thalia Eley.

 All code written by Katherine N Thompson.
 Analyses were conducted in R Studio version 4.0.2.